Pap Madison Cabin

-The Pap Madison Cabin is a historic site located in Rapid City, South Dakota near The Journey Museum and Learning Center, it is the oldest Euro-American building in the Black Hills area.
+The Pap Madison Cabin is a historic log cabin located in Rapid City, South Dakota, near The Journey Museum and Learning Center.
+It is the oldest Euro-American building in the Black Hills area.
 The cabin was built in 1876 by pioneer Rufus 'Pap' Madison using cottonwood found alongside the banks of the nearby Rapid Creek.
-Madison lived in the house from the time of its construction until 1889 at which point he sold the plot to the founder of Rapid City, John Brennan.
-In 1926 Brennan donated the cabin to the City.
+Madison stayed in the house from its completion until 1889, when he sold the land to Rapid City's founder, John Brennan.
+Brennan gave the cottage to the city in 1926.

 Description

 The cabin is a hand-hewn squared cabin featuring a gable roof covered in wooden shingles and an exterior stone chimney which was added in 1926 by the Fortnightly club.
 The cabin offers 225 square feet of living space.
 It originally had a dirt floor and was heated with a wood-burning cook stove, but the wood-burning stove has since been replaced with a fireplace.
 For waterproofing and heat preservation, gaps between the logs were stuffed with sticks, moss, grass, and wood chips and then sealed with mud.